Breakfast & Brunch

 Step-By-Step Instructions

-1. Cook the Oats: Cook the oat mixture over medium heat for 10 ish minutes, until the oats are tender and the oatmeal has thickened to your desired consistency.
+3. Cook the oat mixture over medium heat for 10 ish minutes, until the oats are tender and the oatmeal has thickened to your desired consistency.
 Stir occasionally to prevent them from sticking to the bottom of the pan and keep an eye, it can easily boil over.

-2. Add the Creaminess: Once cooked, stir in the Greek yogurt and strawberries.
+4. Once cooked, stir in the Greek yogurt and strawberries.
 Mix until everything is smooth and well combined.

-1. Serve and Enjoy: Spoon the oatmeal into bowls and add your favorite toppings.
+5. Spoon the oatmeal into bowls and add your favorite toppings.
 I love adding a few extra slices of fresh strawberries on top, a sprinkle of chopped walnuts or pecans, a splash of milk or cream, and a dash or two of cinnamon.

 Tip